mattshirtliffe/mattshirtliffe.github.io/about.md

 Brilliant, high energy people who don't believe you should leave things the way they are.
 The world is pretty shit so let's try and make it better.

 # What is my current availability?
-I have a small gig which will be shortly ending and I'm always interested in new and exciting opportunities.
+I have a role at the moment but I'm always happy to help and I'm always interested in new and exciting opportunities.

 Get in touch.